NVIDIA

 • Skills: Select No for now.

-• Enable hooks: Select No for now and press Enter.
+• Enable hooks: Select No for now (using the space bar) and press Enter.

 It might take 1-2 minutes to get through the final stages.
 Afterwards, you should see a URL with a token you can use to connect to the gateway.